 Customer Credits and Supplier Deposits

-Customer Credits and Supplier Deposits are handled slightly differently from typical payments and refunds.
+Customer Credits and Supplier Deposits are handled slightly differently from regular payments and refunds.

-NOTE: To use this feature you must have created accounts in Xero with the correct settings and mapped them to the equivalent DEAR accounts in Settings -> Reference Books -> Financials -> Account Mapping.
+NOTE: To use this feature, you should have created accounts in Xero with the correct settings and mapped them to the equivalent DEAR accounts in Settings → Reference Books → Financials → Account Mapping.
 It is important that your Customer Credit/Supplier Deposit accounts are set to accept payments.

 |Supplier Deposits/Prepayments||Current Asset||None||Accepts payments|